 Differences Between Stalkerware and Parental Control Apps

 Moreover, parental control apps will help you keep track of your child’s activities more than stalkerware apps.
-The reason is each parental control was specifically designed for setting parental controls, but this is not the case with stalkerware apps.
+The reason is each parental control app is specifically designed for parental monitoring.
+This is not the case with stalkerware apps.
 You will be getting the anonymity you want, but you will also put your private information at risk.

 Using Safes Parental Control App